 “Staying in Rotterdam in the middle of the winter after having lived abroad ‘for a long time’ a Dutch woman comments on what she sees around her.
 When she goes to Delft to meet with an old school friend in rather sad circumstances she realizes her alienation from everything and everyone living in the country of her birth and that there is no going back.”

-On my blog I post book reviews and my thoughts on writing and life in general.
+On my blog I post book reviews and my thoughts on writing, travelling and life in general.